lw8192/Red-Team-Rising/Enumeration/ReadMe.md

     /usr/share/doc/python3-impacket/examples/mssqlclient.py HOST/username:password@10.10.10.10 -windows-auth  #log onto a Windows box

 Running shell commands using xp_cmdshell (reference article [here](https://www.hackingarticles.in/mssql-for-pentester-command-execution-with-xp_cmdshell/)):
+Needs to be enabled and executable for your to use it.

     enable_xp_cmdshell  #enable if using mssqlclient.py
     SELECT * FROM sys.configurations WHERE name = 'xp_cmdshell';  #check if enabled